 D whistles, left to right: Osage orange, Burmese blackwood, olivewood, four in pear wood.

 I’ve settled on standard designs for D and C whistles with brass tuning slides and brass or aluminum beaks and rings.
 Fipple blocks are all cedar.
-I’ll sometimes make all-wood whistles with or without slides, or whistles with acetal copolymer fittings, these all from wood I’ve cut myself or obtained from friends who cut it.
+I’ll sometimes make all-wood whistles with or without slides, these from wood I’ve cut myself or obtained from friends who cut it.

 The whistle designs are loosely based on those of Glenn Schultz and Chris Abell, with heavy influences from Phil Bleazey, Jon Swayne, and Michael Grinter, and a few touches of my own.
 I like a traditional whistle sound, pure with a touch of chiff and woodiness and not too much sweetness.
 My goal is to make something that is nicely balanced across the octaves, both in ease of play and volume.

-I’ve settled on a standard price of $125 for D whistles, $60 for all-wood single piece whistles, and $85 for all-wood with slides.
+Standard prices are $180 for D’s, $190 for C’s and $210 for Bflats or A’s.
+A Bflat/A set is $275.
 I’ll adjust the price up for blackwood or boxwood.
 I’ll also adjust downward for wood I didn’t buy, or if a whistle has a flaw in the finishing or sound, for example a misshapen tonehole, a stray saw mark, weak bell note, or taking too much push in the second octave.

 I always play each whistle extensively to allow me to try to describe the sound and playability individually.
 I post photos of each whistle with the tuning slide pulled out so that the whistle plays at A440 for me.
 Note that I play a little flat, so for many people the slide would be out a few mm further.